Vientiane Prefecture: Museums

 The Ho Pra Keo Museum was originally a temple, built in 1565 by King Saysethathirath.
 It had an Emerald Buddha which was taken away to Siam in 1828, The building was converted into a museum during the 1970s.
-It houses notable Buddhist sculptures.
+It houses Buddhist sculptures.
 The President's Palace (former Royal Palace) and gardens can be seen from the terrace of the museum.